YoussefKamal098/alx-higher_level_programming/0x11-python-network_1/README.md

 Certainly!
-Let's enhance the README file with specific examples for each argument and keyword argument (`kwargs`) used in both `requests` and `urllib` modules in Python.
+Let's enhance the README file by adding details about request and response methods and attributes for the `requests` module.

 ---